fromtheword/Bibles-Application/README.md

 With studies and links to follow as this project takes form, scriptures will be highlighted so that you can read it for yourself.

 No dogma, just scripture.
-Though some text needs explaining, like the word ‘hell’ that occurs in the old testament 65 times, in the Hebrew, was translated half the time as ‘Death’ and the other half as ‘Hell’.
-There for no perceptions will be allowed in the studies.
+Though some text needs explaining, like the word ‘hades’, in Hebrew, that occurs in the old testament 65 times, was translated half the time as ‘Death’ and the other half as ‘Hell’.
+There for no perceptions will be allowed in the studies, scripture only.

 Download the source code here: